DATA PROTECTION NOTICE

 - Telephone: 00353 1 899 2400

-Centaur Fund Services Limited acts as the EU Representative for all non-EU entities within the Centaur Group.
+Centaur Fund Services Limited is the EU Representative for all non‐EU entities within the Centaur Group, where required.

 5. How we collect information